-Many families use Thanksgiving as an opportunity to teach children about gratitude.
 A sense of gratitude, or feeling thankful and appreciative of the good things in one’s life, is an important social-emotional skill that can increase happiness and improve health.
-In this post, I share a simple nature craft for kids, Gratitude Stones, that can be used to cultivate an attitude of gratitude from an early age.
+In this post, learn how to make a simple nature craft for kids, Gratitude Stones, that can be used to cultivate an attitude of gratitude from an early age.

-My heart feels happy! ~ My son, age 6
+My heart feels happy! ~ Colin, age 6

 What an incredible description of the feeling that a sense of gratitude awards!
 Gratitude does make your heart feel happy, and that is why a single heart is used to embellish the craft shared below.

 1. Cut out a small tissue paper heart with scissors.